prebid/prebid.github.io/dev-docs/bidders/pubmatic.md

 Prebid.js v2.13.0 and later:

-adSlot parameter now optional.
+adSlot parameter is now optional.
 To omit the adSlot parameter, your publisher account must have default site and tag enabled.
 Consult your account manager to find out if default site and tag is enabled on your account.
 If used, both formats are supported.
 Without Size is the recommended option unless you are using Prebid Server, in which case, With Size is required.
 All options will send the ad request with all sizes specified in the Prebid ad unit configuration.

 Prebid.js v2.9.0 to v2.12.0: